DementedGZ/LarkProject/readme.txt

 Instructions:

-To start, type ". startScript.sh" in the console.
+To start, type "./startScript.sh" in the console.